platformland/electric-book/book/text/measure.md

 ## 3. Measure cost-per-use (even if you don't charge)

+The ideal is that platforms are funded centrally are operated for free to create the broadest possible public good.
+However, it is still important that your users understand the cost of running the platform, both so they understand the value and in case you ever need to pivot the funding model and start charging.

 Measure cost-per-use and be transparent to users of the platform, even if they are using the platform for free.
-This is particularly important in case you need to pivot the funding model at some point in the future.

 ## 4. Publish performance data in the open

 Publishing performance data can help users better understand what a platform does and how it is being iterated.

-Italy's Team per la Trasformazione Digitale publish data about the rollout of the National Resident Population Register, including register size and the number of municipalities that have migrated to it.[^2] India's Aadhaar and Estonia's X-road both have public dashboards that show usage.[^3][^4] The UK's GOV.UK Pay publishes data about the organizations using it and the value of the payments that it has processed.[^5]
+Italy's Team per la Trasformazione Digitale publish data about the rollout of the National Resident Population Register, including register size and the number of municipalities that have migrated to it.[^2] India's Aadhaar and Estonia's X-road also have public dashboards that show usage, while the UK's GOV.UK Pay publishes data about the organizations using it and the total value of the payments that it has processed. [^3][^4][^5]

 Publish performance data about your platform in the open.

 ## 5. Prepare for unexpected user behaviour

-It is in the nature of a 'true' platform that you don't know exactly how or when people will use it.
+It is in the nature of a platform that you don't know exactly how or when people will use it.
 If someone is going to do something new with your platform, they will likely not tell you in advance.
 This is especially true if you have designed for self-service.

 Understand the roadmaps of any large services making use of your platform so you can better anticipate their usage.
-Use analytics to understand emerging use-cases for the platform.
+Use analytics to understand emerging use-cases of the platform.

 ## 6. Create a public system status page

-It is standard practice for commercial platforms to maintain a status page (often on a separate web domain) that detail the current status of the system.[^6] Many digital service units are following this practice with the UK, Australia and US (among others) maintaining status pages.[^7] [^8] [^9]
+It is standard practice for commercial platforms to maintain a status page that details the current status of the system.[^6] Many digital service units are following this practice with the UK, Australia and US (among others) maintaining status pages for their platforms.[^7] [^8] [^9]

-Create a public status page for your platform.
+Create a public status page for each platform and ensure users can find it.

 ## 7. Publish incident reports